-If the adjuster thinks the injury victim would be trustworthy and believable to a judge or jury, they have good reason to offer more money and settle the claim fast.
+If the adjuster thinks the injury victim would be trustworthy and believable to a judge or jury, they have good reason to offer more money and settle the claim quickly.
 A fast settlement eliminates the insurer’s risk of an even bigger payout awarded by a sympathetic jury.

 On the other hand, if the adjuster feels the victim’s story is shaky and the victim won’t come across well in court, the adjuster has reason to offer less money, or deny the claim.